aabbtree77/esp32-vpn/README.md

   awl is nice in that once you start it on Android, you can then run an SSH app such as [JuiceSSH](https://play.google.com/store/apps/details?id=com.sonelli.juicessh&hl=en&gl=US) and get a remote access to your Linux terminal.
 Make sure the VPN by awl has no overlapping/duplicated addresses and delete all the previous connections on JuiceSSH before connecting. awl is not very polished yet so you can sometimes mess up virtual addresses with many-to-one connections or loops, but these situations are avoidable more or less.

   For Ubuntu 22.04 to Ubuntu 22.04 Remmina with VNC works on the awl addresses pretty much without any extra configuration, so one gets a remote desktop control for free this way.
-  If older versions of Ubuntu, firewalls, Windows and RDP are involved, Remmina starts losing her charm, the SSH is more reliable.
+  If older versions of Ubuntu, firewalls, Windows and RDP are involved, Remmina starts losing her charm, the SSH is less of a hassle.

 ## ESP32 and MicroPython